jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-01.md

 <!-- There should be a vacuum is a contradiction. -->

-Proof: A vacuum is extension without corporeal substance (Def.
+Proof: A vacuum is extension [metaphysical space] without corporeal substance [metaphysical aether] (Def.
 3).
 It is (Prop.
 2 Part 2) body without body, which is absurd.

-For a fuller explanation, and to correct prejudice concerning the vacuum, read Articles 17 and 18 Part 2 of the Principia.
+For a fuller explanation, read Articles 17 and 18 Part 2 of the Principia.
 It says that:
 - nothingness has no properties
 - bodies with nothing in between necessarily touch one another